kelvinatorr/restaurant-tracker/README.md

 docker run --name restaurant-tracker-0 -p 3002:8888 -v /var/db/restaurant-tracker:/var/db/restaurant-tracker -d -e DBPATH --log-opt max-size=100m --log-opt max-file=12 --log-opt compress=true restaurant-tracker
 ```

-The DBPATH environment variable should be the full path on your host to the database.
-You can follow logs by running `docker logs -f restaurant-tracker-0`.
+The DBPATH environment variable should be the path to your database in the container.
+The first part of the `-v` option is the directory of your database on your host.
+The second part is the directory in your container where you want to have your database.
+In other words, it is the directory of $DBPATH.

+You can follow logs by running `docker logs -f restaurant-tracker-0` when the container is running.

 ## Running for development